 from bs4 import BeautifulSoup as Soup

-We will save the URLs into a CSV file containing the actual link, last modification date, and priority (if you ever require this additional data).
-So, add a constant and a function call.
+We'll save the URLs into a CSV file containing the actual link, last modification date, and priority, in case you need that extra data later:

 # Constants for the attributes to be extracted from the sitemap.